xiaopeng163/docker-k8s-lab/docs/source/lab-environment.rst

 your network connection situation.

 It will create two ubuntu 16.04 VMs based on the base box from the internet, and provision them.
-Basically, the following software will be included:

-- docker
-- Open vSwitch

 We can use ``vagrant ssh`` to access each node: